RoshandaNixon/RoshandaNixon/README.md

 <details>
    <summary><h3> 🐛 My Journey from Tech Support to SRE  </summary>
-      I started my IT career working as a IT Support contractor for Apple, Inc. I quickly feel in love with problem solving.
+      I started my IT career working as an IT Support Specialist Contractor for Apple, Inc. in 2018.
+I quickly feel in love with problem solving and learning the intricacies of how technology works.
+That lead me to completing a 3 month long full time bootcamp in 2020 with the goal of becoming CompTIA A+ certified.
+After completion, my eyes widen to the possibilities the Tech industry had to offer.
+I've worked in a few roles that offered the most learning potential - from both private and public sectors.
+My superpower always lead me to positions providing customer-facing support as I derive great pleasure from helping non-technical people.
+However, I never found myself in a role dynamic enough to utilize the broad range of skills I've acquired.
+That is until I stumbled upon Site Reliability Engineering - introduced to me by a Senior SRE.
+Now I spend my days honing my skillset under the direction of Senior SREs and building resilient systems using code.
 </details>